Date Joined: April 5, 2017

 I am obsessed with junk journaling and travel scrapbooking.

 I have no artist talent to speak of, so I won't be joining swaps that require you to make something.
-I'd love to get handmade items, but I wouldn't want to disappoint anyone with something I've created.
+I'm find with receiving handmade items, but I wouldn't want to disappoint anyone with something I've created.

 I love all kinds of washi tape, all kinds of stationary, all kinds of paper and note cards, all kinds of post it notes.